DimKaisaris/-A-B-Testing-Email-Campaign-/README.md

 A/B Test Setup
 We designed two email variations (A & B) targeting sports fans and bettors:

-Email A: Focuses on expert insights, match predictions, and betting strategies.
-Email B: Highlights AI-powered accuracy and financial benefits of smart betting.
-Both emails were sent to different random groups of recipients.

 Email A – “Win More Bets with Expert Football Predictions!”
 Subject: Get Ahead of the Game!
 Hey [Mr Procter],